AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/understand-the-live-hub-layout.md

 The Control bar provides quick access to the following in-session controls and settings.

 * **Microphone controls**: Turn your microphone on or off during the session.
+This is available to both Instructors and Learners.
 View [Set-up pre join screen](./setup-pre-join-screen-in-live-hub.md) for more information.

-* **Video controls**: Enable or disable your camera.View [Set-up pre join screen](./setup-pre-join-screen-in-live-hub.md) for more information.
+* **Video controls**: Enable or disable your camera.This is available to both Instructors and Learners.
+View [Set-up pre join screen](./setup-pre-join-screen-in-live-hub.md) for more information.

 * **Reactions**: Use emojis and quick responses to interact during the session.
+This is available to both Instructors and Learners.
 View [About the raise hand and send reactions](./about-raise-hand-and-reactions.md) for more information.

 * **Raise hand**: Indicate that you want to ask a question or speak.
+This is available to both Instructors and Learners.
 View [About the raise hand and send reactions](./about-raise-hand-and-reactions.md) for more information.

 * **Share screen**: Present your screen during the session (based on permissions).
+This is available to both Instructors and Learners.
 View [About the screen sharing](./about-the-screen-sharing.md) for more information.

 * **More actions**: Access the following additional tools and settings: